 For purposes of measuring the net pension asset or liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Local Governmental Employees' Retirement System ("LGERS") and additions to/deductions from LGERS' fiduciary net position have been determined on the same basis as they are reported by LGERS.
 For this purpose, plan member contributions are recognized in the period in which the contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of LGERS.
-For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Healthcare Benefits Plan (HCB) and additions to/deductions from HCB's fiduciary net position have been determined on the same basis as they are reported by the HCB.
-For this purpose, plan member contributions are recognized in the period in which the contributions are basis as they are recognized when due and payable in accordance with the terms of LGERS.
-For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Healthcare Benefits Plan (HCB) and additions to/deductions from HCB's fiduciary net position have been determined on the same basis as they are reported by the HCB.
+For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Healthcare Benefits Plan (HCB) and additions to/deductions from HCB's fiduciary net position have been determined on the same basis as they are recognized when due.
+The Council's employee, plan member contributions are recognized in the period in which the contributions about the fiduciary net position of the Healthcare Benefits Plan (HCB) and additions to/deductions from HCB's fiduciary net position have been determined on the same basis as they are reported by the HCB.
 For this purpose, plan member contributions are recognized in the period in which the contributions are due.
-The Council's employer contributions are recognized when due and the Council has a legal requirement to provide the contributions are due.
 The Council's employer contributions are recognized when due and the Council has a legal requirement to provide the contributions.
+Benefits and refunds are due.
+The Council's employer contributions are recognized when due and the Council has a legal requirement to provide the contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of HCB.
-Investments are reported at fair valu
+Investments are reported at fair value.